 Types of scopes

-There are five types of integration scopes.
+There are four types of integration scopes.
 Each scope defines who can add and edit actions using the integration:

-- Private – owner of the integration in all workspaces to which he/she belongs
+- Private – restricted to the owner of the integration.

-- Workspace – members of the workspace in which the integration was defined.
+- Everyone – restricted to the members of the workspace in which the integration was defined.
 The scope can be further limited to a specific project (recommended for YAML configuration).

-- Admin – admins of the workspace in which the integration was defined.
+- Administrators – restricted to the admins of the workspace in which the integration was defined.
 The scope can be further limited to a specific project.

 - Administrators + Group – restricted to admins and a selected group of users in the workspace in which the integration was defined.
 The scope can be further limited to a specific project (for example, back-end developers in a back-end project).

 You can further restrict who can define, edit, and trigger pipelines using custom permissions.

-All integrations can be managed in the Integrations tab on the top navbar (
+All integrations can be managed in the Integrations tab on the left sidebar (

 https://app.buddy.works/$DOMAIN/workspace/integrations).
 There you can add and remove integrations and edit their details: name, access data, and scope.